mipimipi/smsync/README.md

     num_cpus: 4
     num_wrkrs: 4
     rules:
-    - source: flag
+    - source: flac
       target: mp3
       conversion: vbr:5|cl:3
     - source: mp3
       conversion: copy
-    - source: "*"
+    - source: '*'

-In former releases a configuration file in [INI format](https://en.wikipedia.org/wiki/INI_file) was required (`SMSYNC.CONF`).
-This was changed in smsync 3.0.
+In former releases a configuration file in [INI format](https://en.wikipedia.org/wiki/INI_file) was required (`SMSYNC.CONF`) instead of the YAML file which was introduced with smsync 3.0.
 If no `smsync.yaml`exists, smsync is converting a possibly existing `SMSYNC.CONF` into a YAML file.
 After that, the old configuration file is obsolete and can be deleted.

 #### General Configuration